sisk-http/docs-v2/v1/fundamentals/responses.md

 You can ignore setting the `Content-Length` header as it is automatically calculated in the server infrastructure.
 Whenever you send an content length header, it will be ignored by the server and it will use the real content length based in the Content property length in bytes.

+You can also stream the response by sending a [StreamContent](https://learn.microsoft.com/pt-br/dotnet/api/system.net.http.streamcontent) or using the method [GetResponseStream](#response-stream).

 # Setting response headers

 You can add, edit or remove headers you're sending in the response.
 The example below shows how to send an redirect response to the client.